jorendorff/game-playing/talk.md

 *(I gave this talk at NashJS on 13 May 2015.
 It clocked in at 47m50s, including demos.)*

+Abstract: In this wide-ranging talk, we'll contemplate the nature of time, discover a simple algorithm that plays a perfect game of tic-tac-toe, learn the meaning of the word "heuristic", and share the curious experience of losing a real game to a few lines of JavaScript code.

 ## Intro intro (15s)

 Hi, I'm Jason Orendorff.